zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 # Create an application user

 It's a common practice to run your applications and services under a user that has just enough access to modify the system, and not as the root user.
 So let's create a recipe that creates the `myapp` user, who belongs to the `myapp` group.
+Later, we'll make the `myapp` user the owner of the content files for our web site.

 ## 1. Create the user recipe